Panflute API¶

 - class Element(*args, **kwargs)[source]¶

-Base class of all Pandoc elements
+- Base class of all Pandoc elements - parent¶

-and related attributes are not implemented for metadata elements.- Return type:
+- Element that contains the current one. - Note: the - .parentand related attributes are not implemented for metadata elements.- Return type:

 - location¶

-unless the element is in a non–standard location of its parent, such as the.caption
+- Noneunless the element is in a non–standard location of its parent, such as the- .captionor- .headerattributes of a table.- In those cases, - .locationwill be equal to a string.- rtype:

 - walk(action, doc=None, stop_if=None)[source]¶

-from panflute import * def no_action(elem, doc): pass doc = Doc(Para(Str('a'))) altered = doc.walk(no_action)
+- Walk through the element and all its children (sub-elements), applying the provided function - action.- A trivial example would be: - from panflute import * def no_action(elem, doc): pass doc = Doc(Para(Str('a'))) altered = doc.walk(no_action) - Parameters:

-, optional) – function that takes (element) as argument.
+- stop_if ( - function, optional) – function that takes (element) as argument.

 - Return type: